ayomidecole/analyzing-team-performance/README.md

 # Analyzing Team Performance
-The codebase used for analysis in the 'Analyzing Team Performance Piece' on the publication On Stories and Data
+The codebase used for analysis in the 'Analyzing Team Performance' piece for the publication On Stories and Data

 # Goal(s) of the Analysis: